 11th Moebius Syndrome Conference

-Mark Your Calendars Now!
-Plan to attend the 11th Moebius Syndrome Conference, Friday through Sunday, July 18-20, 2014 in Bethesda, Maryland, just outside of Washington, DC.
-The 2014 conference will take place at the Bethesda North Marriott Hotel & Conference Center
+375 people from throughout the world attended the 11th Moebius Syndrome Conference, Friday through Sunday, July 18-20, 2014 in North Bethesda, Maryland, just outside of Washington, DC.

-Rare Disease Day is an international advocacy day to bring widespread recognition of rare diseases as a global health challenge.
-The day is celebrated on the last day of February every year.
+Rare Disease Day is a day of advocacy to bring attention to rare conditions in the US and worldwide, and is celebrated on the last day of February each year.

 Moebius Syndrome Awareness Day

 Moebius Syndrome Awareness Day is held annaully on January 24.
 Details of 2015 projects are here!

 Pearls Project Blog